Exabyte-io/documentation/docs/infrastructure/compute/parameters.md

 ## Cluster choice

-Further down, under the "Cluster" section, a list of [computing clusters](../clusters/overview.md) available for performing the desired calculation is presented in the corresponding drop-down menu, with the option to visualize the status of each cluster ("See clusters status").
+A list of [computing clusters](../clusters/overview.md) is available for performing the desired calculation.
+The user can also visualize the status of each cluster, under the "See clusters status" option in the [user interface](overview.md).

 ## Queue

-The options for submitting the computing job to the [task scheduler](../resource/overview.md) of the cluster can be found under the section "Queue".
+[Queues](../resource/overview.md) are used for managing the submission of [Jobs](../../jobs/overview.md) to the [computing clusters](../clusters/overview.md).

-The user is offered the possibility to launch the desired job with a flexible set of hardware and resource allocation modes per queue.
+The user is offered the possibility to launch the desired job with a flexible set of [hardware](../clusters/hardware.md) and resource allocation modes per queue.
 For example, the Debug ("D") queue is especially suited for preliminary tests, "fast" queues (eg. "OF")" are best for high-throughput or multi-node distributed memory runs, and "regular queues" (eg. OR) provide regular access to the scheduler.

 ## Nodes / PPN